datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 --- type:PureMultipleChoiceExercise lang:bash xp:50 key:9db055a148
 ## What is a branch?

-One of the reasons Git is popular is its support for creating **branches**.
+If you don't use version control, a common workflow is to create different subdirectories to hold different versions of your project in different states, for example `development` and `final`.
+Of course, then you always end up with `final-updated` and `final-updated-revised` as well.
+The problem with this is that it becomes difficult to work out if you have the right version of each file in the right subdirectory, and you risk losing work.

-A branch is like a parallel universe: changes you make in one branch do not affect other branches until you **merge** them back together.
+One of the reasons Git is popular is its support for creating **branches**, which allows you to have multiple versions of your work, and lets you track each version systematically.

-It's like creating sub-directories called `final`, `final-updated`, `final-updated-revised`, and so on, but with support for tracking work systematically.
+Each branch is like a parallel universe: changes you make in one branch do not affect other branches (until you **merge** them back together).

 Note:
-the first chapter described the three-part data structure Git uses to record a repository's history:
+Chapter 2 described the three-part data structure Git uses to record a repository's history:
 *blobs* for files,
 *trees* for the saved states of the repositories, and *commits* to record the changes.